-During this two-year period, students begin identifying an applied research project topic, prepare a literature review on the topic, and select a research methodology.
-This work is done both in and outside of assigned courses
+During this two-year period, students identify an applied research project topic, prepare a literature review on the topic, and select a research methodology for conducting the research project.

 With the assistance of the DBA Program Director, each student selects a dissertation adviser and is expected to form a three member DBA Dissertation Committee.
 The committee consists of the dissertation adviser and two additional dissertation readers: a doctoral-trained faculty member and an outside expert on the research topic.